Home

 The views from the storm battered granite headland of Trevose Head into Devon are magnificent.

-The lighthouse, built by Thomas and Jacob Olver of Falmouth in 1847, which was the last to be run on compressed air and paraffin, is positioned to the north west of the headland.
-It is open to the public during the week but not at weekends.
+The lighthouse, built by Thomas and Jacob Olver of Falmouth in 1847, which was the last to be run on compressed air and paraffin, is positioned to the north west of the headland and is open to the public during the week but not at weekends.

 The surrounding area, like much of the Cornish coast is prone to mists rising from the sea, that dim even the brightest of lights.
-Trevose Lighthouse was automated in 1995 and the keepers were withdrawn on 20 December.
+Trevose Lighthouse was automated in 1995 and the keepers were withdrawn on 20 December of that year.

 There are sandy beaches at either side of the headland, the area is very popular with surfers and boasts an excellent golf course.

-The coastal footpath leading down to Fox Cove, although difficult to negotiate in places, makes a delightful walk.
+The coastal footpath leading down to Fox Cove, although difficult to negotiate in places, makes a delightful walk the area is carpeted with wild flowers in springtime.

 The Cornish Landscape